 Please read these terms and conditions (these ‘Terms’) carefully as they contain important information about your rights and obligations when using this website (the ‘Website’) and in particular clause 9.6 and 9.7.
 You should print a copy of these terms for future reference.

 We, Citizen Good Limited, own and operate this Website.
-We’re a limited company registered in England and Wales under company number: 131145585 having our registered office at 27 Old Gloucester Street, London, WC1N 3AX.
+We’re a limited company registered in England and Wales under company number: 131145585 having our registered office at 71-75 Shelton Street, Covent Garden, London, United Kingdom, WC2H 9JQ.

 1. How these Terms apply